Ashjha75/javaDEV/Spring/SomeBasics.md

 }
 ```
 now this is totally dependent on interface no on the logic of implementation of startEngine() method.
-So in future if i want to make the Truck class and i want to implement the Vehicle interface then i can easily do that.
+So in future if I want to make the Truck class and I want to implement the Vehicle interface then I can easily do that.

 # Code should be open for extension but closed for modification:
 This means that the code should be written in such a way that it should be open for extension but closed for